surma/surma.dev/content/things/portrait-mode.md

 <figure>
   <img src="./comparison.jpg" width="1280" height="563">
   <figcaption>
-    Left: Picture taken in “Portrait mode” on my Pixel 5, without the blur effect.<br>
+    Left: Picture taken  on my Pixel 5.<br>
-    Middle: The same picture, with the blur effect.<br>
+    Middle: The same picture, but in “Portrait mode”.<br>
     Right: A picture taken with my (full-frame) Canon EOS R with my zoom lens at 48mm at f/2.8.<br>
     All pictures cropped to the same aspect ratio (2:3) and slightly color-graded.
 </figure>